chrisnoonan98675/site/xl-release/concept/active-active-first-beta.markdown

         ./gradlew :runner:run -PbaseUrl=http://loadbalancer.hostname.com -Psimulation=stress.RealisticSimulation -PsshHost=ssh.hostname -PsshUser=ssh_user -PsshPassword=ssh_password

     Where `loadbalancer.hostname.com` points to a pre-configured load balancer that distributes requests to all active nodes in the cluster.
-And `sshHost`, `sshUser` and `sshPassword` are connection details for SSH server set up in pre-reqirements.
+And `sshHost`, `sshUser` and `sshPassword` are connection details of SSH server set up in pre-requirements.
 1. Copy the generated report from the `runner/reports` directory and fill the name of the report in corresponding column of the `XLR.TestSets.xlsx`.

     Note: The report full path location is printed at the end of test run and displayed as